The Vision of God’s Work (2)

 Many people held up the work of Jesus against that of Jehovah, and when they found inconsistencies, they nailed Jesus to the cross.
 But why were there inconsistencies between Their work?
 It was, in part, because Jesus did new work, and also because before Jesus began His work, no one had written His genealogy.
 If someone had, then there would be no need to worry, and who would still nail Jesus to the cross?
 If Matthew had written Jesus’ genealogy several decades earlier, then Jesus would not have suffered such great persecution.
 Is this not so?
 As soon as people read of Jesus’ genealogy—that He was the son of Abraham, and the root of David—then they would have ceased their persecution of Him.
 Isn’t it a pity that His genealogy was written too late?
 And what a pity it is that the Bible only records two stages of God’s work: one stage that was the work of the Age of Law, and one that was the work of the Age of Grace; one stage that was the work of Jehovah, and one that was the work of Jesus.
 How much better it would be if a great prophet had foretold the work of today.
 There would be an extra section to the Bible entitled “The Work of the Last Days”—wouldn’t that be much better?
 Why should man be subjected to so much hardship today?
 You’ve had such a difficult time!
 If anyone deserves to be hated, it is Isaiah and Daniel for not foretelling the work of the last days, and if anyone is to blame, it is the apostles of the New Testament who did not list the genealogy of the second incarnation of God earlier.
 What a shame that is!
 You have to search all over for evidence, and even after finding some fragments of small words you still can’t tell whether they really are proof.
 How embarrassing!
 Why is God so secretive in His work?
 Today, many people have yet to find conclusive evidence, yet they are also unable to deny it.
 So what should they do?
 They can’t resolutely follow God, yet neither can they move forward in such doubt.
 And so, many “clever and gifted scholars” embrace an attitude of “try and see” when they follow God.
 This is too much trouble!
 Wouldn’t things have been so much easier if Matthew, Mark, Luke and John were able to foretell the future?
 It would be better if John had beheld the inner truth of life in the kingdom—what a pity that he only saw visions and did not see real, material work on earth.
 It’s such a shame!
 What is wrong with God?
 Why, after His work went so well in Israel, has He now come to China, and, why did He have to become flesh, and personally work and live among the people?
 God is too inconsiderate to man!
 Not only did He not tell people in advance, but suddenly brought His chastisement and judgment.
 It really makes no sense!
 The first time God became flesh, He suffered much hardship as a result of not telling man in advance of all the inner truth.
 Surely He can’t have forgotten that?
 And so why does He still not tell man this time?
 Today, how unfortunate it is that there are only sixty-six books in the Bible.
 There just needs to be one more foretelling the work of the last days!
 Don’t you think?
 Even Jehovah, Isaiah and David made no mention of the work of today.
 They were further removed from the present, with a time separation of over 4,000 years.
 Neither did Jesus fully foretell the work of today, speaking just a little of it, and still man finds insufficient evidence.
 If you compare the work of today with before, how can the two tally with each other?
 Jehovah’s stage of work was directed at Israel, so if you compare the work of today with it there will be even greater dissonance; the two of them simply cannot be compared.
 Neither are you of Israel, or a Jew; your caliber and everything about you is lacking—how can you compare yourself against them?
 Is this possible?
 Know that today is the Age of Kingdom, and it is different from the Age of Law and the Age of Grace.
 In any case, don’t try and apply a formula; God cannot be found in any such formulas.

 How did Jesus live during the 29 years after His birth?
 The Bible records nothing of His childhood and youth; do you know what they were like?
 Could it be that He had no childhood or youth, and that when He was born He was already 30 years old?
 You know too little, so don’t be so careless in airing your views.
 It does you no good!
 The Bible only records that before Jesus’ 30th birthday, He was baptized and was led by the Holy Spirit into the wilderness to undergo the devil’s temptation.
 And the Four Gospels record His three and a half years of work.
 There is no record of His childhood and youth, but this does not prove that He had no childhood and youth; it’s just that, in the beginning, He did not do any work, and was an ordinary person.
 Being an ordinary person, then, could He have lived for 33 years without a youth?
 Could He have not had a childhood?
 Could He have suddenly reached the age of 33.5 without passing the age of 11 or 12, or 17 or 18?
 Everything man thinks about Him is supernatural.
 Man does not possess the truth!
-There is no doubt that God incarnate is possessed of ordinary and normal humanity, but when He carries out His work it is directly with His divinity and incomplete humanity.
+There is no doubt that God incarnate is possessed of ordinary and normal humanity, but when He carries out His work it is directly with His incomplete humanity and complete divinity.
 It is because of this that people have doubts about the work of today, and even about the work of Jesus.
 Although God’s work differs in the two times He became flesh, His substance does not.
 Of course, if you read the records of the Four Gospels, the differences are great.
 How could you come back to Jesus’ life during His childhood and youth?
 How could you comprehend the normal humanity of Jesus?
 Maybe you have a strong understanding of God’s humanity today, yet you have no grasp of Jesus’ humanity, much less do you understand it.
 If it had not been recorded by Matthew, you would have no inkling of the humanity of Jesus.
 Maybe, when I tell you of Jesus’ stories during His life, and tell you of the inner truths of Jesus’ childhood and youth, you will shake your head: “No!
 He couldn’t be like that.
-He can’t have any weakness, much less should He possess any humanity!”
+He can’t have any weakness, much less should He possess normal humanity!”
 You’ll even shout and scream.
 It is because you don’t understand Jesus that you have conceptions of Me.
 You believe Jesus to be too divine, to have nothing of the flesh about Him.
 But the facts are still the facts.
 No one wishes to speak in defiance of the truth of the facts, for when I speak it is in relation to the truth; it is not speculation, nor is it prophecy.
 Know that God can rise to great heights, and, moreover, that He can hide in great depths.
 He is unimaginable by your intellect, He is the God of all creatures, and not a personal God conceived by one particular person.
-Is this not correct?

 a.
 The original text reads “your.”